ldenisey/venus-os-configuration/docs/GuiV1-Configure_switch.md

 # Configure a switch

-Plug a switch directly to any digital input of the GX device.
+Plug a switch to any digital input of the GX device.

 In the GX device console, in *Settings* -> *I/O* -> *Digital inputs*, configure the input as a "Door alarm" :